Medically reviewed by Kristin Hall, FNP

 Treatment-resistant depression can be challenging to deal with, but it’s often manageable with specialized forms of therapy, changes to your use of medication and specific treatments, such as electroconvulsive therapy.

-Below, we’ve listed the symptoms you may experience if you have this form of depression, as well as the options that are available for reducing the severity of your symptoms and improving your quality of life.
+Below, we’ve listed the symptoms you may experience if you have this form of depression, as well as the factors that may play a role in treatment-resistant depression developing.

-Treatment-resistant depression typically involves the same symptoms as clinical depression, or major depressive disorder.
+Treatment-resistant depression typically involves the same symptoms as clinical depression, or major depressive disorder (MDD).
+However, these symptoms may not improve as significantly, or at all, in response to typical treatments for depression.

 If you’re depressed, you may experience the following symptoms on a daily or near-daily basis for a period of two weeks or longer: